PGComai/election-analysis/README.md

 - Raymon Anthony Doane: 3.1% (11,606)

 The winner of the election was Diana DeGette with 73.8% of the vote, totalling 272,892.

+To the Colorado Board of Elections: This script can be used with any table of votes that is formatted exactly like election_results.csv.
+Regardless of the number of candidates or counties in the election, the script will count just fine.
+The code checks columns with index 1 and 2 (columns 2 and 3), so adding other columns to the analysis would require looking at further indices.
+If a table has the same data but in different columns, the indices of the columns in the code may be changed to reflect the new data.

 ## Challenge Overview
 Our challenge was to repeat the previous analysis while also keeping track of which county each vote came from.
 The votes spanned three counties; Jefferson, Denver, and Arapahoe.
 We calculated the amount of votes belonging to each county, their percentage of the total vote count, and the county with the highest voter turnout.